Search our Site

 The decision to undergo RRSO is complex and should not be made lightly, given the impact of premature menopause and related impact on quality of life.
 Ideally the decision is made in consultation with a gynecologic oncologist.

-For those with a P/LP variant in the gene listed, RRSO recommendations are:
+For those with a P/LP variant in the gene listed, RRSO recommendations, taking into consideration family history, are:

 • BRCA1 gene: age 35-40 years